summer , more summerly — Watteau

-Dietrich, Christian Wilhelm Ernst, called Dietricy (Weimar 1712 – Dresden 1774).
+Christian Wilhelm Ernst Dietrich, called Dietricy (Weimar 1712 – Dresden 1774).
 The Nymphs. – Die Nymphen.
 Numerous group, more or less dressed, by a small pond below rocks, accompanied by putti and goats and sheep.
 On the left a little waterfall.
 Steel engraving by Alboth.
 3rd quarter of the 19th century.
-Inscribed: W. E. C. Dietrich pinxt. / Aboth sc., otherwise as above.
+Inscribed: W. E. C. Dietrich pinxt. / Alboth sc., otherwise as above.
 6⅛ × 6⅞ in (15.5 × 17.6 cm).

-Schwarz 1458 + plate II, XVII. – Not in Thienemann (1856) + Stillfried (1876) and besides the copies of von Gutmann (Schwarz, 1910) + Counts Faber-Castell (1958) here not provable elsewhere. – Mounted by old at the corners on especially wide-margined buff laid paper which is slightly browned at three outer margins. – Three sides almost throughout with tiny margins, only on the left predominantly trimmed to platemark. – Caption in German-Latin:
+Schwarz 1458 & plate II, XVII. – Not in Thienemann (1856) & Stillfried (1876) and besides the copies of von Gutmann (Schwarz, 1910) & Counts Faber-Castell (1958) here not provable elsewhere. – Mounted by old at the corners on especially wide-margined heavy laid paper which is slightly browned at three outer margins. – Three sides almost throughout with tiny margins, only on the left predominantly trimmed to platemark. – Caption in German-Latin:

 Different from the outside than on the inside .

 Black on the outside and masked , on the inside white and beautiful .

 Oh! some one sees black going in white mask .